edeprince3/libsdp/README.md

 cd libsdp
 cmake .
 ```
-The package will attemt to locate BLAS libraries and install libLBFGS.
+The package will attempt to locate BLAS and install libLBFGS.
 Assuming these steps are successful, you can then build the library
 ```
 make
 ```